 Images are interpreted by the Group 3 compression standard as two-tone (black-and-white) pictures.
-As a result any pixel can be represented by one bit.
+As a result a pixel can be represented by one bit.
 The example shows a part of a line of black-and-white pixels.
 Obviously, runs will be much larger than 1 in most cases, and thus run-length encoding is efficient.

-Example:

-run-length encoding:

-4w 3s 1w 1s 2w 1s
+Example: run-length encoding: 4w 3b 1w 1b 2w 1b